giordano/PolynomialRoots.jl/README.md

 How can I help?
 ---------------

-You can report bugs or suggest improvements at https://github.com/giordano/PolynomialRoots.jl/issues.
+Feel free to report bugs and sugges improvements at https://github.com/giordano/PolynomialRoots.jl/issues.
 You can also implement other (possibly faster and/or more precise in more cases) root finding algorithms and send a pull request at